×

 Lifestyle Recommendations Specific to Life Stages

 Everyday behaviors related to all 6 pillars of lifestyle medicine – nutrition, physical activity, sleep, stress, social connectedness and avoidance of substances – are powerful regulators of the hormonal environment through a woman’s life.
-As women move through different stages of life – from reproductive years to perimenopause and menopause – hormonal shifts change how the body responds to nutrition, movement, sleep and stress.
-Understanding these differences allows for a more personalized approach, helping target the underlying drivers of symptoms, and support overall health more effectively.
+As women move through different stages of life from reproductive years to perimenopause and menopause, hormonal shifts change how the body responds to nutrition, movement, sleep, and stress.
+Understanding these differences allows for a more personalized approach, helps target the underlying drivers of symptoms, and supports overall health more effectively.

-Focus on maintaining regular ovulatory cycles, optimizing fertility, supporting bone health, reducing long-term disease risk.
+Lifestyle recommendations specific to these years are focused around maintaining regular ovulatory cycles, optimizing fertility, supporting bone health, and reducing long-term disease risk.

 Prioritize 7-9 hours of regular, quality sleep with consistent sleep-wake times.
 During deep sleep, the body secretes growth hormone, which supports tissue repair and metabolic regulation.
 Sleep regulates reproductive hormone secretion.